openbridge/airbridge/README.md

 ### Running The Config Generation Script
 The script accepts command-line arguments to specify the input spec file URL and the output path for the generated configuration file.

-To run `config.py`, make sure to run `pip install requests jsonschema` if you do not have them installed. *Note: If you're using a Python environment where pip refers to Python 2, you might want to use pip3 instead of pip.*
+To run `config.py`, make sure to run `pip install requests jsonschema` if you do not have them installed. *Note: If you're using a Python environment where pip refers to Python 2, you should use pip3 instead of pip.*

 The script takes an input and generates the config as an output via the following arguments;